 In order for new clients to learn about you online, they have to find your website first.
 The more visibility your website has, the greater your chances of generating more traffic and new leads.
 This visibility and ability to reach potential clients is highly dependent on search engine optimization.
 It’s always a good idea to take stock of your current SEO efforts and see where you can improve.
-Take a look at this list of SEO tips for law firms from our experts and see what else you can do to improve rankings.
+Take a look at this list of tips regarding SEO for law firms from our experts and see what else you can do to improve rankings and your overall law firm SEO.

 SEO Tips for Law Firms